 The Roots of Employee Restitution

 Before workers’ comp legislation came to the United States, workers injured on the job had to fight for compensation for lost wages, medical expenses, and other reparations.
 To do so, workers had to prove negligence by their employers, which typically meant a long, costly, disruptive legal battle.
-Employers had a number of statues—called the “unholy trinity of defenses”2—that they could draw on to deflect liability during their defense:
+Employers had a number of statutes—called the “unholy trinity of defenses”2—that they could draw on to deflect liability during their defense:

 - The contributory negligence defense upheld that employees could be denied payment if they contributed even remotely to causing the accident